onyiny-ang/salmon/README.md

 The Salmon Algorithm, developed by John
 Orth as part of his Master’s thesis, combines concepts from existing metaheuristics such as
-Genetic Algorithms(GA) and Ant Colony Op- timization (ACO), to solve combinatorial opti- mization problems in a reasonable amount of time [1].
-The Salmon Algorithm was inspired by the behaviour of salmon swimming up- stream to spawn.
-In the wild, salmon return to the place they were born to spawn, suggesting something resembling a memory of the path their parents’ took.
+Genetic Algorithms(GA) and Ant Colony Optimization (ACO), to solve combinatorial optimization problems in a reasonable amount of time [1].
+The Salmon Algorithm was inspired by the behaviour of salmon swimming upstream to spawn.
+In the wild, salmon return to
+the place they were born to spawn, suggesting something resembling a memory of the path their parents’ took.
 A salmon’s memory can be